gmenard/tChat/README.md

 Client-server chat application.

-This application started from a school project.
+This application started from a school project at EFREI.
 In a nutshell, this application allows several users to authenticate, and create/join chat rooms with topics.

-To be continued...
+Development to be continued...